Travel Tips

 Do I use more internet when traveling abroad?

-When traveling abroad, you often do need more data than you would at home.
+Yes, when traveling abroad, you often do need more data than you would at home.
 This increased usage stems from various factors: navigating unfamiliar areas with map apps, translating menus and signs, researching local attractions, and staying connected with loved ones through social media and video calls.
 Additionally, you might find yourself using streaming services more frequently during downtime in your hotel or while using public transportation.
 It's always better to overestimate your data needs when traveling, as running out of data in a foreign country can be both inconvenient and expensive.

 Preparing Your Phone for International Travel